 I was invited to spend a weekend with a local family in the town of Chiclayo, located about a six-hour car-drive away from Chimbote where I am currently living.
 The town whose nicknames are “The Capital of Friendship” or the “Pearl of the North” with its many lovely parks, shopping centres, prestigious universities and clean beaches (where recycling is normal, hurray) will make you want to stay longer than you planned…

-Once your car enters the Lambayeque region in northern Peru, of which Chiclayo is the capital, you might feel a difference in the temperature and humidity, which gradually become higher.
-In fact, Chiclayo is located on the way to the jungle of e.g. Iquitos (where you eventually need to go by boat, unless you take a flight from Lima) and the beautiful beaches of Máncora where the sand becomes white and the ocean warmer, influenced by the warmer waters of nearby Ecuador.
+Once your car enters the Lambayeque region in Northern Peru, of which Chiclayo is the capital, you might feel a difference in the temperature and humidity, which gradually become higher.
+In fact, Chiclayo is located on the way to the jungle of e.g. Iquitos (where you eventually need to go by boat, unless you take a flight from Lima) and the beautiful beaches of Máncora where the sand is whiter and the ocean warmer, influenced by the warmer waters of nearby Ecuador.

 Peru´s fourth-largest city, after Lima, Arequipa, and Trujillo, Chiclayo is one of the towns where you feel absolutely at ease, even as a gringa, roaming the streets of the well-lit up city centre at night.
 This important Peruvian city is the financial and commercial capital of Northern Peru with eminent banking chains, warehouses, hospitals, clinics, and – even galleries!

-Thanks to its cool vibes, great gastronomy and so much to see around – unless you decide to dally your days away on the beaches of Pimental (which resembles the beaches of Miami), the more private Las Rocas and many others – the city will easily win your heart over.
+Thanks to its cool vibes, great gastronomy and so much to see around – unless you decide to dally your days away on the beaches of Pimentel, the more private Las Rocas and many others – the city will easily win your heart over.

 In many places of the town you notice inscriptions claiming that Chiclayo is a “Heroic City”.
 This is connected with the history, obviously, so for those of you who love some facts: Chiclayo was declared a city on 15 April 1835 by president Felipe Santiago Salaverry who named it “the Heroic City” to recognize the courage of its citizens in the fight for independence.